 The Land of Fire and Ice

-When visiting the country, you’ll readily agree its most striking geological feature – in a land characterized by geological extremes and oddities – is its colossal glaciers.
+When visiting this country, you’ll readily agree that the most striking of Iceland’s landforms—in a land characterized by geological extremes and oddities – is its colossal glaciers.
 Confirmed by Fuhrmann, glaciers cover 10 percent of the country—an area bigger than Jamaica.
 Vatnajokull, a particularly vast example, is as large as all the other glaciers in Europe combined.

 With crampons clamped to your feet, you can clamber over these icy mountains, with their emerald blue hearts fading to a surface white.
 In this land of fire and ice, many glaciers are located atop volcanoes,

 This waterfall and others generate great plumes of mist that forever blur the boundary between land and sky.
 It’s a territory of uncertain divisions, echoed in another feature of Iceland’s geography: the braided river.
 It’s a poetic title for a watercourse of undulating, snake-like channels, between which build islands, forming and unforming as the glacial melt runs to the sea.